nikefn/nikefn.github.io/_posts/2024-04-30-nighttime.markdown

 In the aftermath of this conference I intensified my reading with the texts by [Kevin J. Gaston](https://scholar.google.co.uk/citations?hl=en&user=np4zMp8AAAAJ&view_op=list_works&sortby=pubdate), [Vibelab](https://vibe-lab.org/#meettheteam) and [Jordi Nofre](https://novaresearch.unl.pt/en/persons/jordi-nofre).

-***And then - it was all magic*** - I reached out to [Lutz](https://vibe-lab.org/#meettheteam) and to [Jordi](https://novaresearch.unl.pt/en/persons/jordi-nofre), [I enthusiastically travelled to SXSW](https://www.nighttime.org/vibelabs-unveiling-at-sxsw-how-can-nightlife-go-towards-greener-future-and-what-role-does-ai-play/), met many like-minded people, and experienced many new 'click' moments. *One statement from the panel by Lutz resonated with me: That due to rising temperatures, urban life will likely shift towards the evening and night, making the topic ever more crucial to address.*
+***And then - it was all magic*** - I reached out to [Lutz](https://vibe-lab.org/#meettheteam) and to [Jordi](https://novaresearch.unl.pt/en/persons/jordi-nofre), [I enthusiastically travelled to SXSW](https://www.nighttime.org/vibelabs-unveiling-at-sxsw-how-can-nightlife-go-towards-greener-future-and-what-role-does-ai-play/), met many like-minded people, and experienced many new 'click' moments. *One statement from the panel by Lutz resonated with me: That due to rising temperatures, urban life will likely shift towards the evening and night, making the topic ever more crucial to address.[^11]*

 *I thought to myself:* ***"Well - how more important can it all get?!"***